 Gerhard Hoehme (1920-1989) is one of the pioneering artists of abstraction and Art Informel in Europe.
 He created a multifaceted, experimental oeuvre on the threshold between painting and object.
-His early paintings are tachistically lyrical, and from 1957 onwards he began to abandon the conventional picture format and explore various sculptural and painterly manifestations of color.
-From 1965 onwards, following his lettering and structural paintings, he created spatial objects and installations with plastic cords and tubes.
-The cord leading out of the picture became an essential means of expression.
+His early pictures are tachistically lyrical, and from 1957 he began to abandon the conventional picture format and to experiment with various plastic-painterly manifestations of color.
+From 1965 onwards, he created spatial objects and installations with strings and tubes made of plastic, based on written and structural images.
+The cord leading out of the picture becomes an essential means of expression.
 Hoehme saw his works as energy fields that create direct connections between space and the viewer.
 His poetic, associative picture titles enhance the complexity of his works and refer to the intensive exchange with literature and music.

 Gerhard Hoehme dealt with history, politics and myth.
 He was an artiste engagé whose influence extended far beyond the purely formal aspects of his work.
 As a professor at the Kunstakademie Düsseldorf, he influenced younger artists such as Sigmar Polke and Chris Reinecke.
 Works by international artists such as Eva Hesse, Cy Twombly and Piero Dorazio testify to his charisma.